 The value of British White Bulls as sires of beef cattle, are worthy of note by livestock farmers.
 This provides the strongest Commercial reason for use of British White Bulls on commercial cows; cows will calve easier, calves have higher feed conversion and efficiency and leaner carcasses as now demanded by the American housewife.
 In his book, THE ANCIENT WHITE CATTLE OF BRITAIN, G. Kenneth Whitehead states that the carcasses were described in 1790 by Thomas Bewick as; "They have little or no Fat within, but it is interlarded with the flesh".

 Does this sound like what we are trying to do today?
 Raise cattle with no more than 1/4" backfat but still have marbling.
-This breed was doing it over 200 years ago, British White Cattle hold their own against all other British breeds.
+This breed was doing it over 200 years ago, British White Cattle hold their own when grade caompared to all other British breeds.

 Large breeds may have higher daily gains and weaning weights, but in some cases the disadvantages are more drastic.
 They may be too big to fit THE BOX if fed to weights to grade.
 The benefits of speedy growth is of no value unless a live calf is reared.
 Difficult calving has a marked influence on calf mortality and fertility.
 This problem is noted in several large breeds.
 The higher growth rate of crossbred calves sired by large bulls can be more than canceled out by the superior survival rate and lower maintenance requirements of the British White calf.

 The breed of the dam also affects the incidence of hard calving.
 The crucial fact is the relationship of pelvic size and body size.
 One critical factor is stump rear legs or straight hocks.
 Straight hocks in any cow of any breed tend to be accompanied by a square level rump with a pelvic opening of reduced size.
 A cow with a sloping pelvic girdle and low pin bones is less likely to experience calving problems.